-Firstly, student academic performance is the ability to learn, relate the lessons, as well as orally and orthographically communicate knowledge gained from learning the This outcomes. emphasized student achievement, as indicated by the AI (achievement index).
-Secondly, self-efficacy is a person's assessment and belief in organizing and executing tasks/responsibilities the through all challenges encountered.
+Firstly, student academic performance is the ability to learn, relate the lessons, as well as orally and orthographically communicate the knowledge gained from learning This emphasized student outcomes. achievement, as indicated by the AI (achievement index).
+Secondly, self-efficacy is a person's assessment and belief in organizing and executing tasks/responsibilities through all the challenges encountered.
 Thirdly, self-esteem is the extent to which a person provides personal assessment information.
-Fourthly, academic stress is a condition where a person experiences pressure caused by various of sources the difficulty.
-Fifthly. psychological well-being is the complete achievement of one's mental potential.
-It is also a state when individuals exhibit the following, (1) Accept their strengths and weaknesses, (2) Possess a life purpose, (3) Develop positive relationships with others, (4) Become independent individuals, (5) Control environment. the and (6)Continuously develop personally.
+Fourthly, academic stress is a condition where a person experiences pressure caused by various 50urces difficulty. of the Fifthly, psychological well-being is the complete achievement of one's mental potential.
+It is also a state when individuals exhibit the following, (1) Accept their strengths and weaknesses, (2) Possess a life purpose, (3) Develop positive relationships with others, (4) Become independent individuals, (5) environment, Control the and Continuously develop personally.
 Sixthly, procrastination is an unnecessary behavior, which causes delays in activities even when a plan is scheduled for task completion.
-Seventhly, parental support includes the (1) Good or following, authoritative (democratic) parenting style, (2) Parental education level, (3) Parental involvement to motivate and assist children in homework performance, and (4) The economic status of parents to meet educational needs.
+Seventhly, parental support includes the following, (1) Good or authoritative (democratic) parenting style, (2) Parental education level, (3) Parental involvement to motivate and assist children in homework performance, and (4) The economic status of parents to meet educational needs.
 Eighthly, peer influence is the extent to which a person judges that others affect their lives.